ImperialCollegeLondon/rcds_intro_cpp/Chapter3/README.md

 Modify the previous exercise in such a way that the final output comes written over a file called `result.dat`.

 1. Create a copy of the previous exercise.

 2. Implement with `fstream` the creation of an output file with the method `open()`, followed by a success test with the method `good()`.

 3. Write the content in screen and in the file.

 4. Close the file with the method `close()`.

 ## File manipulation - exercise 7

-Modify the previous exercise in such a way that the final output comes red from an input file called `myinput.dat` with the following content:
+Modify the previous exercise in such a way that the final output comes red from an input file called `my_input.dat` with the following content:
 ```
 <your name>
 <your surname>